jessemillar/pancakes/README.md

 ### Directions

 1. Mix the milk and vinegar and let sit for a minute or two (you're making "buttermilk")
-1. Whisk the flour, sugar, baking powder, baking soda, and salt together in a bowl
+1. Whisk together in a bowl:
+    - Flour
+    - Sugar
+    - Baking powder
+    - Baking soda
+    - Salt
-1. Add the egg, milk, and melted butter to the bowl and mix until combined
+1. Melt the butter
 1. Heat your skillet to 350 degrees
+1. To the dry ingredients, add:
+    - Egg
+    - Milk
+    - Melted butter
+1. Mix until combined
 1. Pour 1/3 cup of batter onto the hot skillet, arrange a few blueberries on top, and cook for 2 minutes on each side

 ## Standard